Categories for 2019

 Scottish National Nursing, Midwifery and Allied Health Professionals Digital Network

-All applicants need to fill an online nomination form.
+All applicants need to fill an online nomination form (entry now closed).
 You will need to include details of work and/or projects by your nominee, what the outcomes were and how they were delivered.
 Where possible, make sure to include demonstrable evidence of the nominee’s contributions, innovation and leadership skills and how that has benefited their department and the wider organisation.
 Please use facts, figures, examples and case studies to back up your claims.

 Entries can be submitted by the individuals themselves or by their colleagues who can nominate them.
 Members of the awards judging panel or employees of Digital Health Intelligence are not eligible to nominate or be nominated.